mohitmangle/-Single-Photography-webpage/README.md

 # Photography-webpage

-this is a basic Responsive webpage created using HTML/CSS.
+this is a basic Responsive webpage created using HTML/CSS/.

+also used Font awesome/Goggle fonts plateforms.